 Performs a variety of entry-level, routine clerical duties related to the operation of an office.

-Prepares and types form letters, memoranda, tables, documents, labels, and other materials utilizing standard computer software applications.
+Prepares form letters, memoranda, tables, documents, labels, and other materials from notes, rough drafts, or verbal instructions utilizing standard office software applications.

 Assembles printed or duplicated materials for distribution.

 Maintains office files by sorting, filing, and locating documents and information in accordance with established operating procedures.

 Keeps records and makes entries on standardized forms.

 Searches files and records for required information.

 Receives, opens, time-stamps, sorts, and distributes mail to appropriate staff.